 That said, the reason I bought that particular bag was for the other piece, a mid-century stainless steel spreading knife with a cute star-burst pattern on the handle.
 I already have one exactly the same, so was happy to find another to go with it.

 Check out these old advertising photos for Tupperware.
-(I’ve never been to a Tupperware party myself but my first job out of university was a short stint working at Tupperware’s Canadian head office, so I have a bit of a soft spot for the stuff and never call just any plastic storage container ‘Tupperware’, although many people do!)
+(I’ve never been to a Tupperware party myself but my first job out of university was a short stint working at Tupperware’s Canadian head office, so I have a bit of a soft spot for the company and never call just any plastic storage container ‘Tupperware’, although many people do!)
 See the pie-keeper there?
 That lady got it for Christmas!
-Nice lol.
+Nice!
 I see it’s also good for storing cupcakes.

 After more than 60 years, they’re still in business.
 Their site is here – Tupperware.